themikejr/neo-mikepedia/Mikepedia/index.md

 Welcome to the public-facing portion of my **memex**.
 This is a place where I explore ideas using linked notes.
 If you're interested in notes, linked thought, and personal knowledge management, you may want to dive into [∴ PKM](./%E2%88%B4-PKM.md).

 If you are interested in ancient Greek or linguistics, check out  my notes on learning (Koine) [∴ Greek](./%E2%88%B4-Greek.md).
 I also have thoughts on [∴ Software Development](./%E2%88%B4-Software-Development.md).
 When I write notes on coffee experiences, they land in [∴ Coffee Journal](./%E2%88%B4-Coffee-Journal.md).
+I've also started capturing some of the more interesting [∴ AI Dialogues](./%E2%88%B4-AI-Dialogues.md).